eviesw/eviesw/README.md

 - 🌱 I’m currently: learning Web Development at DCI
 - 📫 How to reach me: [Email](eviewilcock01@gmail.com)
+- 🇬🇧 Where I'm from: Manchester, UK
+- 🇩🇪 Where I live: Leipzig, Germany
 - 😄 Pronouns: She/her

 ## 🛠️ Tech Stack: